 - Spoon the batter into the donut cavities—I highly recommend using a large zipped-top bag for ease.
 Cut a corner off the bottom of the bag and pipe the batter into each donut cup, filling 2/3 to 3/4 of the way full.

 - Bake for 9-10 minutes or until the edges are lightly browned.
 Allow to cool for about two minutes and transfer to a wire rack set on a large piece of parchment paper or on a large baking sheet.
 Bake the remaining donut batter (there is usually enough batter for 1-2 more donuts) and once baked, transfer to the wire rack.
-Allow donuts to cool down until you can handle them.
+Cool donuts for at least 10 minutes before topping.

 - Freezing Instructions: You can freeze the donuts for up to 2 months.
 Thaw overnight in the refrigerator and warm up to your liking in the microwave.
 I usually just zap ’em for a couple seconds.